Master Product Photography Lighting Techniques: The Essential Guide

 • Particularly effective for close-up shots, ring lights are favored in beauty and fashion photography for their soft glow.

-example of ring light
+ring light

 Overhead Lights